When should I see a primary care sports medicine physician?

 September 17, 2019 / in Orthopaedics & sports medicine / by UK HealthCare

-Whether your child is joining a sports team at school this fall or you consider yourself a weekend warrior, you should know that a primary care sports medicine physician is able to treat all the active members of your family in case of injury.
+Whether your child is joining a sports team at school or you consider yourself a weekend warrior, a primary care sports medicine physician is able to treat all the active members of your family in case of injury.

 These providers are board certified in family medicine and have received additional fellowship training in sports medicine and musculoskeletal care, which means they have unique training that makes them the best option for anyone who has suffered an acute injury or an overuse injury.